svemoory/react-widget/README.md

-# React Trends Component
+# React Widget Selection Component

-A React component for simplifiying working MLSListings Trend Data.
+A React component for making selection to create a widget